Module Catalogue 2025/26

 Intended Knowledge Outcomes

-4) You will receive an introduction to how to investigate, in a time-limited fashion, mechanisms and processes of landscape and landform evolution using field observations backed up by reference to published literature.
+1. Introduction to mechanisms and hypotheses related to landscape and landform evolution using field observations backed up by reference to published literature.

-5) Your should end the field module in a better position to critically evaluate geomorphological techniques used in environmental description and interpretation.
+2. Enhanced ability to utilize and critically evaluate geomorphological and biogeographical techniques used in environmental description and interpretation.

 Intended Skill Outcomes